Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

-At this point, we rely on another assertion that an excursion $E$ of height of order $2^{-\ell}$ have the typical geometric feature that the two paths $E^0$ and $E^{t \to 0}$ are horizontally distant at order $2^{-2\ell/3}$ at the mid-point height $h = h(E)$ of $E$.
-This is a consequence of the KPZ characteristic exponent of two-thirds that governs transversal fluctuations; but the consequence is not a simple one, as we will briefly elaborate in the upcoming point~$(1$).
+We will now seek to bound below the preceding right-hand side.
+At this point, we rely on another assertion that an excursion $E$ of height of order $2^{-\ell}$ have the geometric feature that the two paths $E^0$ and $E^{t \to 0}$ are horizontally typically at order $2^{-2\ell/3}$ from each other at the mid-point height $h = h(E)$ of $E$.
+This is a consequence of the KPZ characteristic exponent of two-thirds that governs transversal fluctuations; but the consequence isn't trivial (see the upcoming point~$(1$)).